In order to resolve sports-related disputes through arbitration and mediation, two bodies are hereby created:

 There shall be not less than three hundred arbitrators and fifty mediators.

 The ICAS shall appoint personalities to the list of CAS arbitrators with appropriate legal training, recognized competence with regard to sports law and/or international arbitration, a good knowledge of sport in general and a good command of at least one CAS working language, whose names and qualifications are brought to the attention of ICAS, including by the IOC, the IFs, the NOCs and by the athletes' commissions of the IOC, IFs and NOCs.
-ICAS may identify the arbitrators with a specific expertise to deal with certain types of disputes.
+ICAS may identify the arbitrators having a specific expertise to deal with certain types of disputes.

 The ICAS shall appoint personalities to the list of CAS mediators with experience in mediation and a good knowledge of sport in general.